marielle-lopez/e-shop/README.md

 ### Medium Priority

+- Format prices to 2 decimal places
+- Create an enum for button variants and sizes
 - Add animation and intervals to switching images in carousel
 - Add content to Returns page
 - Add content to Privacy Policy page